 Verify your Covid-19 news

 Spending more time reading online naturally opens one up to coming across misinformation and fake news.
 During times of heightened social stress like we’re in now, we are especially vulnerable to consuming and sharing it, too.
-The International Federation of Library Associations put together this handy infographic to help people think critically about a piece of news:
+The International Federation of Library Associations put together this handy visual to help people think critically about a piece of news:

-In mid-March, the non-profit Poynter Institute, which is dedicated to truth in journalism and media, published 7 ways to avoid misinformation during the coronavirus pandemic:
+In mid-March, the non-profit Poynter Institute, which is dedicated to truth in journalism and media, published 7 ways to avoid misinformation during the Coronavirus pandemic:

 - Learn the basics of the disease